josanri/helios-voting-bulk-generator/README.md

 ## Installation

-In order to use theis
+In order to use this
 ```bash
 pip install -r requirements.txt
 ```